 As an example of the particular skills the big companies are looking for, a Riot Games job posting for an observer stated that the role requires someone ‘keen-eyed, experienced [with the particular game you are observing], focused, dependable, punctual and a team player’.

-“I think if you able to understand the game enough to know what’s going to happen next, you’ve probably got the hardest part down.
-Back it up with some steady mouse control and that’s pretty much all you need.
+Tridd states: “I think if you able to understand the game enough to know what’s going to happen next, you’ve probably got the hardest part down.
+Just back that up with some steady mouse control.”

 Observers might also want to create a sample deck or presentation for employers to show what they can do.